cassidyjames/cassidyjames.github.io/_posts/2023-03-16-accent-colors.md

 I'm happy to report that we* now have a thorough proposal of how to solve this complex request.
 Before we get into implementation details, let's talk about the approaches we considered and how we arrived with this proposal.

 <aside markdown="1">
 *For the purposes of this post, "we" means myself, Alex, Chris, and Jamie.
-While we're all currently working within the GNOME community, our work here was an independent effort after having been involved off and on over the past several years in these discussions.
-We're proposing this to both the broader GNOME community as well as the  FreeDesktop ecosystem simultaneously.
+While we're all currently working within the GNOME community, our work here was an independent effort after having been involved over the past several years in these discussions.
+We're proposing this to the broader GNOME community after a long process within the FreeDesktop space.
 </aside>

 When solving a complex design problem, **you have to consider the stakeholders.** Of course it's easy to think of yourself (or whatever group you're contributing to) as the sole stakeholder, but—especially with a space as complicated as FreeDesktop—there are several other parties involved.